Illinois State University

 3. Establish and monitor policies related to teacher education curricula within the University.

-4. Serve as a curriculum committee within the University curricular process, reviewing and approving teacher education curriculum proposals prior to their submission to the University Curriculum Committee and the Graduate Council.
+4. Serve as a curriculum committee within the University curricular process, reviewing and approving teacher education curriculum proposals prior to their submission to the Undergraduate and Graduate Curriculum Committees.

-7. Formulate, monitor, and revise policies for the admission and retention of pre-service teachers and other education professionals.
+7. Study, formulate, monitor, and revise policies for the admission and retention of pre-service teachers and other education professionals.

 Article V. Organizational Structure